basaldev/beanstalk-envs-action/README.md

 ## Outputs

-- `result`: The generated ebextensions envvars.config file
+- `result`: The generated ebextensions envvars.config file (deployment config)
 - `test_config`: A test configuration file with resolved secret values (only when `rendered_file_path` is provided)

 ## Usage